rohit0985/rohit0985/README.md

 📚 &nbsp;I’m looking for the opportunities.
 I love to learn abd contribute in any abd every possible way.
 💬 &nbsp;Feel free to reach out to me for discussion on engineering, and international affairs, or just for some
       interesting discussion.
-✉️ &nbsp;You can shoot me an email at rohitsharma4681@gmail.com!
-I'll try to respond as soon as I can.
+✉️ &nbsp;You can shoot me an email at <a href="mailto:rohitsharma4681@gmail.com">rohitsharma4681@gmail.com!</a> I'll try to respond as soon as I can.
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1mWHFQCdL8PcZXYp8lttgqMNo3MDEFrCX/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!
 ⚡️ &nbsp; Fun fact: I like playing cricket.